Search by jurisdiction: county

 Missing or mismatched city is a fixable deficiency.
 For that reason, you will still search for the voter if it is -c.
 If you can hard match the voter, tag -c#.
 If you cannot match the voter or there are unfixable deficiencies, simply tag 0.
 There is no such thing as soft matching a wrong city in Michigan, because the city is part of the filter you have to do in order to soft match in Michigan.
 It's not something to occupy your mind while working; it's simply not possible.

-Directions and common words in the city name can be abbreviated such as E for East, Mt for Mount, Pk for Park, and Pt for Point.
+Directions and common words in the city or municipality name can be abbreviated such as E for East, Mt for Mount, Pk for Park, and Pt for Point.
 However, the distinct part of the city name such as Benton, Bloomfield, Orion, or Lansing cannot be abbreviated unless it's shown in parentheses in the search results or listed in the spreadsheet below.

 Right-click on this limited list of permitted MI abbreviations.xlsx and Save As.